-Core samples extracted from ice sheets can provide an archive of past climate history data, and a major issue for researchers attempting to utilize ice-core properties is defining the age of ice along the depth of the ice sheet.
+- 10 Core samples extracted from ice sheets can provide an archive of past climate history data, and a major issue for researchers attempting to utilize ice-core properties is defining the age of ice along the depth of the ice sheet.
 This process is often called dating.
-Dating with numerical ice-flow models is an important approach because it allows researchers to estimate age profiles before actual drilling of ice cores.
-For example, in Fischer et al. (2013), the authors present an application of ice-flow models to evaluate potential "oldest-ice" study areas.

-Various methods for use in ice-sheet model dating have been adopted and compared.
-Mügge et al. (1999) compared particle tracking (Lagrangian) and Eulerian schemes under simulated steady-state three-dimensional (3-D) velocity fields of the Antarctic ice sheet.
+Dating with numerical ice-flow models is an important approach, because it allows researchers toone can estimate age profiles before actual drilling of ice cores.
+For example, in Fischer et al. (2013), the authors present an application of ice-flow models to evaluate potential 'Oldest-Ice' study areasarea. - 15 Various methods for use in ice-sheet model dating, or more generally in tracer transport have been adopted and compared.
+Mügge et al. (1999) compared particle tracking (Lagrangian) and Eulerian schemes under simulated steady-state threedimensional (3D) velocity fields of Antarctic ice sheet.
 That study concluded that the Eulerian scheme works well, except for the bottom part, which encounters problems due to numerical diffusion.
-In Rybak and Huybrechts (2003), the authors also compared the Lagrangian and Eulerian schemes for simulated Antarctic ice sheets under various schematic steadystate conditions and analytical solutions, as well as under different 3-D velocity fields.
+In Rybak and Huybrechts (2003), the authors also compared the Lagrangian and Eulerian schemes for simulated Antarctic ice sheets under various schematic steady-state con- - 20 ditions and analytical solutions, as well as under different 3D velocity fields.
 Similarly, they concluded that the Lagrangian method produced less error than an Euler approach, although the difference was small over a large part of the domain.
 Greve et al. (2002) compared several Eulerian schemes such as central difference schemes, first- and second-order upwind schemes, Quadratic Upstream Interpolation for Convective Kinematics (QUICK), and total variation diminished (TVD) Lax-Wendroff (LW) schemes.
-From comparisons of the one-dimensional (1-D) steady-state age profiles produced by these schemes, they concluded that the second-order upwind and TVD-LW schemes performed well for typical ice-sheet age profiles.
-Comparisons among semi-Lagrangian schemes have also been performed.
-Introduction of a semi-Lagrangian trace scheme to ice-sheet modeling was initiated by Clarke and Marshall (2002).
-They simulate the temporal and spatial variations of water isotopes in the Greenland ice sheet over the past 30 000 years.
-In Tarasov and Peltier (2003), the authors compared various interpolation schemes in order to compute upwind departure points in a semi-Lagrangian tracer model in terms of preservation of input signal phases and amplitudes, while Lhomme et al. (2005); Clarke et al. (2005) developed a new interpolation method that can be used in a semi-Lagrangian scheme and discussed computed ice-core age-depth relationships for the Greenland Ice Core Project (GRIP) ice core.
+From comparisons of the one-dimensional (1D) steady-state age profiles produced by these schemes, they

+- 30 signal phases and amplitudes, while Lhomme et al. (2005); Clarke et al. (2005) developed a new interpolation method that can be used in a semi-Lagrangian scheme, and discussed computed ice-core age-depth relationships for the Greenland Ice Core Project (GRIP) ice-core.

 To date, various methods have been presented and demonstrated for use in ice-sheet age computations.
-However, there is still a variety of numerical schemes that have not been examined within this context.
-These include the constrained interpolation profile (CIP) method (e.g., Yabe et al., 2001) and its variants.
-Accordingly, the present study introduces a CIP method variant named the rational function-based constrained interpolation profile (RCIP) method (Xiao et al., 1996) for use in 1-D ice age computations and demonstrates the performance of the scheme.
+However, there are still a variety of numerical schemes that have not been examined within this context.
+These include the constrained interpolation

+35 profile (CIP) method (e.g., Yabe et al., 2001) and its variants.
+Accordingly, the present study introduces a CIP method variant named the rational function-based constrained interpolation profile (RCIP) method (Xiao et al., 1996) for use in 1D ice age computations and demonstrates the performance of the scheme.

-1.1 Brief introduction of the RCIP scheme
+1.1 Brief introduction of RCIP scheme

-This section describes a standard algorithm of the CIP scheme family that is used to solve a 1-D advection equation with a non-advection term as follows:
+This section describes a standard algorithm of the CIP scheme family that is used to solve a 1D advection equation with a 40 non-advection term as follows:

-$$\frac{\partial f}{\partial t} + u(x,t)\frac{\partial f}{\partial x} = h(x,t) , \qquad (1)$$ where f = f(x, t) is a free variable to solve, u = u(x, t) is a velocity field, h = h(x, t) is an arbitrarily (non-advection) field, and t and x are temporal and spatial coordinates, respectively.
+$$\frac{\partial f}{\partial t} + u(x,t)\frac{\partial f}{\partial x} = h(x,t) , \qquad (1)$$ where f = f(x,t) is a free variable to solve, u = u(x,t) is a velocity field, h = h(x,t) is an arbitrarily (non-advection) field, and t and x are temporal and spatial coordinates, respectively.